 Oxidation of fatty acids yields enormous amounts of energy on a molar basis, however, the carbons of the fatty acids cannot be utilized for net synthesis of glucose.
 The two carbon unit of acetyl-CoA derived from β-oxidation of fatty acids can be incorporated into the TCA cycle, however, during the TCA cycle two carbons are lost as CO2.
 Thus, explaining why fatty acids do not undergo net conversion to carbohydrate.
 However, the glycerol backbone that is released from adipocytes following hormone-induced triglyceride breakdown can be used for gluconeogenesis.
 This requires phosphorylation of the glycerol to glycerol-3-phosphate by glycerol kinase within hepatocytes.
 Following formation of glycerol-3-phosphate it is oxidized to dihydroxyacetone phosphate (DHAP) by cytosolic glycerol-3-phosphate dehydrogenase 1 (GPD1).
 The glycerol backbone of adipose tissue stored triacylglycerides is ensured of being used as a gluconeogenic substrate by the liver since adipocytes lack glycerol kinase.
 In fact adipocytes require a basal level of glycolysis in order to provide them with DHAP as an intermediate in the synthesis of triacylglycerides.
 The GPD1 reaction is the same as that used in the transport of cytosolic reducing equivalents into the mitochondrion for use in oxidative phosphorylation.
 This transport pathway is called the glycerol-phosphate shuttle.

 The glycerol phosphate shuttle.
 This shuttle is a secondary mechanism for the transport of electrons from cytosolic NADH to mitochondrial carriers of the oxidative phosphorylation pathway.
 The primary cytoplasmic NADH electron shuttle is the malate-aspartate shuttle.
 Two enzymes are involved in this shuttle.
-One is the cytosolic version of GPD which has as one substrate, NADH.
-The second is is the mitochondrial form of the enzyme which has as one of its' substrates, FAD+.
+One is the cytosolic version of GPD (GPD1) which utilizes NADH as a co-enzyme.
+The second is the mitochondrial form of the enzyme (GPD2) which utilizes FAD+ as co-enzyme.
 The net result is that there is a continual conversion of the glycolytic intermediate, DHAP and glycerol-3-phosphate with the concomitant transfer of the electrons from reduced cytosolic NADH to mitochondrial oxidized FAD+.
 Since the electrons from mitochondrial FADH2 feed into the oxidative phosphorylation pathway at coenzyme Q (as opposed to NADH-ubiquinone oxidoreductase [complex I]) only 2 moles of ATP will be generated from glycolysis.
 GAPDH is glyceraldehyde-3-phoshate dehydrogenase.